nguyenthuydung1603/ILovePet/README.md

-# ILovePet Shop
+# ILovePet Shop 🐶🐱

+## Overview

 This project serves as a simple yet charming web page created as an exercise for WeCamp Batch 3.
 The goal is to showcase the use of HTML, CSS, and JavaScript to build a delightful and user-friendly website dedicated to our love for pets.

-## Overview

-ILovePet Shop is an online marketplace dedicated to serving the needs of our beloved pets, both dogs and cats.
-From cozy beds to delicious treats, we've got everything to make tails wag and purrs resonate.

 ## Technologies Used